bianchimro/wikiexporter/README.md

  Usage:

- 	python wikiexporter.py path_to_your_root_document output_file.html
+ 	python wikiexporter.py path_to_your_root_document output_file.html [--bootstrap] [--include-children]

 Dependencies are in requirements.txt

+Switches:
-The root doc and all documents linked will be included in html and all links will be transformed to local anchors.
+* --include-children: The root doc and all documents linked will be included in html and all links will be transformed to local anchors.
+Otherwise only the root document will be converted

+* --bootstrap: includes css from twitter bootstrap. the css is inlined in the output html

 #TODOS